How Breast Cancer Affects Fertility

 Conception Concerns: Relapse, Harm to Offspring

 For survivors who remain fertile, questions about conception remain.
-Relapse
+Relapse is one of them.

 But genetics are only part of the picture.

 "It's likely that an interplay between a collection of genes, when added to certain environmental factors, results in breast cancer," Domcheck says.
 Known environmental risk factors include moderate or heavy drinking (for women, two or more drinks per day), having children later in life, and obesity.